Tech billionaire surrenders Cambodian relics sold by indicted art dealer

-In October, as part of the Pandora Papers investigation, The Washington Post, the International Consortium of Investigative Journalists and other media partners traced dozens of Latchford-linked items to museums, galleries and private collectors, and revealed offshore trusts used by Latchford to hold money and art.
+In October, as part of the Pandora Papers investigation, The Washington Post, the International Consortium of Investigative Journalists and other media partners traced dozens of Latchford-linked items to museums, galleries and private collectors and revealed offshore trusts used by Latchford to hold money and art.

 In the wake of the investigation, the Denver Art Museum agreed to forfeit four relics tied to Latchford and New York’s Metropolitan Museum of Art contacted federal authorities to discuss some of its holdings tied to Latchford.
 Other museums identified in the investigation have declined to say whether they will return Latchford-linked relics.